by John Salt - Updated September 2022

 In addition to that, you must never use tail rotor compensation if you are using a heading hold gyro – make sure your compensation dials or settings are set at zero.
 If not, the compensation will send tail rotor commands to the gyro.
 The heading hold gyro will see these commands to turn the heli and it will do just that.

-Here is my page that talks about more computerized RC helicopter radios and covers entry level right up to advanced if you are interested in learning just what is out there and how different brands compare.
+Here is my page that talks about more computerized RC helicopter radios and covers various features to consider if you are interested in learning just what is out there and how different brands compare.

 The learning curve is already a steep one when getting into collective pitch helicopters, and having an easier to use computerized radio will keep that curve manageable.